TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

 This chapter is structured into ten main chapters, some additional smaller chapters and three appendices.
 The chapters discuss the following topics:

-Chapter 1, *Installation*, leads you through the installation of Extbase and Fluid.
-To make extension development as effective as possible, we give suggestions for development environments as well as tips and tricks for debugging.
+.. **Introduction**

+* :ref:`introduction` is a very brief introduction to the topic Extbae and Fluid.

+.. **Basic principles**

-Chapter 2, *Basic principles*, begins with an overview of the concepts of object oriented programming, which are essential for working with Extbase.
+* :ref:`basic-principles` begins with an
+  overview of the concepts of object oriented programming, which are essential for working with Extbase.
 After that, we dive into Domain-Driven Design, a programming paradigm which is a core principle of Extbase.
 After that, you'll learn the design pattern Model-View-Controller, which is the technical basis of every Extbase Extension.
 Finally, the chapter explains Test-Driven Development to the reader.

+.. **Journey through the Blog Example**

+* :ref:`The-Blog-Example`
-Chapter 3, *Journey through the Blog Example*, should give you a feeling how the concepts from chapter 2 are implemented in Extbase.
+  should give you a feeling how the concepts from chapter 2 are implemented in Extbase.
 Based on a provided example extension, we explain how a blog post is created and progresses through various stages until it is displayed.

+.. getting started

+.. **Installation**

+* :ref:`installation` leads you through the
+  installation of Extbase and Fluid.
+To make extension development as effective as possible, we give suggestions for development environments as well as tips and tricks for debugging.

-In chapter 4, *Creating a first extension*, we show you a minimal extension.
+..
+In chapter 4, **Creating a first extension**

+* In :ref:`creating-a-first-extension`, we show
+  you a minimal extension.
 With this extension, data is managed through the TYPO3 backend and displayed in the frontend.

-Chapter 5, *Modeling the Domain*, shows
+..
+Chapter 5, **Modeling the Domain**,

+* :ref:`modeling-the-domain` shows
   Domain-Driven Design with a practical example.
 It shows how a model can be planned and implemented.

+..
+Chapter 6, **Setting up the persistence layer**

+* :ref:`persistence`
   Once the domain model is finished, the necessary TYPO3 infrastructure must be created: database tables and backend editing forms.

-The relevant information is explained in chapter 6, *Setting up the persistence layer*.
+..
+Chapter 7, **Controlling the flow with controllers**

+* :ref:`controllers`
-After chapters 5 and 6 have explained the model layer in detail, we focus on the *controller* layer of the extension in chapter 7, *Controlling the flow with controllers*.
+  After chapters 5 and 6 have explained the model layer in detail, we focus on the *controller* layer of the extension.

+..
+Chapter 8, **Styling the output with Fluid**

+* :ref:`fluid-start`
-Next, the book explains the output layer of the extension: the so-called *view*.
-In chapter 8, *Styling the output with Fluid*, Fluid is explained and several examples are given.
+  Next, this book explains the output layer of the extension: the so-called *view*.
+Fluid is explained and several examples are given.
 At the end of the chapter, the sample functions are combined and demonstrated within the example extension.

-Chapter 9, *Internationalization, validation and security*, deals with advanced topics and tasks.
+..
+Chapter 9, **Internationalization, validation and security**,

+* :ref:`internationalization` deals with advanced topics and tasks.
 This includes the multilingual capabilities of extensions, the validation of data, and the handling of security aspects.

-After the main chapters, several smaller chapters give insight into additional extbase features:
+After the main chapters, several smaller chapters give insight into additional Extbase features:

 * *Backend Modules*: This now directly links to the chapter :ref:`t3coreapi:backend-modules-api` in "TYPO3 Explained"